The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Analysis

-Recall that Corollary~\ref{thm:jbtransfer_content} provides a sufficient condition under which textual jailbreak vulnerabilities can transfer to the audio modality, namely when text- and audio-induced representations are sufficiently aligned.
-Given the strong empirical performance of text-transferred audio attacks, we now estimate the KL divergence between text and audio representations to study whether the numerical value can fall into the non-vacuous regime of Corollary~\ref{thm:jbtransfer_content}.
+\paragraph{KL Divergence Estimation} We first estimate the KL divergence between text and audio representations to examine whether it falls into the non-vacuous regime ($KL<2$) of Equation~\eqref{eq:curse}.
 Following prior work ~\cite{nguyen2010estimating, sugiyama2012density}, we approximate the KL divergence using a probabilistic classifier with Monte Carlo estimation.
 The implementation details are provided in Appendix~\ref{appendix:kl}.
-Figure~\ref{fig:layer_kl} shows the layer-wise KL divergence on Qwen2.5-Omni-7B, while Table~\ref{tab:delta_est} reports numerical comparisons for Qwen2.5-Omni-7B and InteractiveOmni.
-According to Figure~\ref{fig:layer_kl}, KL divergence is relatively large in early layers, likely reflecting modality-specific features.
-The divergence decreases substantially in mid-to-late layers, indicating increased alignment of high-level semantic representations between paired text and audio inputs.
-When the estimated KL divergence falls below $2$, Corollary~\ref{thm:jbtransfer_content} enters its non-vacuous regime; we therefore refer to $\mathrm{KL}=2$ as the \emph{curse line}.
-Method-wise, PAP and AutoDAN-Turbo cross this threshold in mid-to-late layers, consistent with their strong empirical performance in cross-modality jailbreak transfer.
-In contrast, ReNeLLM remains above the curse line, aligning with its observed failure to transfer effectively.
-We further examine the impact of audio variations, including voice tone, speaking speed, and the choice of TTS model.
-Across these variations of the audio-induced representation distribution, the KL divergence can still fall below the curse line.
+Figure~\ref{fig:layer_kl} shows the layer-wise KL divergence for all four open-source models evaluated across different attack methods, voice tones, speaking speeds and TTS engines.
+We also define a transfer score as the ratio of audio success rate to text success rate (Audio SR / Text SR) where higher values indicate more effective transfer.
+According to Figure~\ref{fig:layer_kl}, on most models KL divergence is relatively high in early layers, reflecting modality-specific features, and decreases substantially in mid-to-late layers, indicating stronger alignment of high-level semantic features.
+When the estimated KL drops below $2$, Equation~\eqref{eq:curse} becomes non-vacuous; we therefore refer to $\mathrm{KL}=2$ as the \emph{curse line}.
+Notably, PAP and AutoDAN-Turbo cross this threshold in mid-to-late layers on all models except InteractiveOmni, consistent with their strong transfer performance, while ReNeLLM remains above it and exhibits weaker transfer.
+Across variations in voice tones, speaking speeds, and TTS engines, the KL curve shows similar trend, indicating relative insensitivity to such perturbations.

-Interestingly, we observe that for naive attacks where both textual and text-transferred audio jailbreaks exhibit low success rates (indicating effective baseline defenses), the estimated KL divergence can still fall into the non-vacuous regime.
-This suggests that defensive behaviors may also transfer from text to audio under strong representation alignment, motivating an initial discussion of cross-modality \emph{defense} transfer in Appendix~\ref{sec:defence}.